 SQL snippets can be a big boost to productivity when writing T-SQL.
-First, to use a SQL snippet in a script you do not need to know the syntax, only the purpose of that SQL snippet (e.g. Delete an object, Create a table, etc.).
+First, to use a SQL snippet in a script, there is no need to know the syntax, only the purpose of that SQL snippet (e.g. delete an object, create a table, etc.).
 Using snippets also reduces of the lines of code that have to be typed, and thus decreases the potential for errors that could occur from typing.

 Snippets are a feature that have existed in SQL Server Management Studio since version 2012.
 Here is an article that provides an overview of SSMS snippets.

 ApexSQL Complete is a free add-in for SSMS and VS that helps to speed up the process of coding using suggestions from the hit-list or using features such as: auto-replacement, SQL snippets, auto-insert statements and more.
 It offers SQL snippets as well.

 Creating and using SQL snippets from ApexSQL Complete

-ApexSQL Complete snippets are placed in the list under the Snippets tab.
+ApexSQL Complete’s snippets are placed in the list under the Snippets tab in the Options window.
 There two ways to initiate the Snippets tab:

-From ApexSQL main menu, choose ApexSQL Complete menu, click the Options command, and from the Options form select the Snippets tab:
+- From ApexSQL main menu, choose ApexSQL Complete menu, click the Options command, and from the Options window select the Snippets tab:

 - Using a combination of key Ctrl+Shift+Alt+R from the keyboard

-Will open the Snippets tab with a list of a built-in SQL snippets:
+Once in the Snippets tab, a list of a built-in SQL snippets will be shown:

 Creating a user defined SQL snippet